kurapica/Scorpio/README.md

 ---------------------------------------

-## Hook & SecureHook ##
+## SecureHook ##

 A big part in addon development is modifying the wow's original ui.
-To do it, we need use **Hook**.
-There was two ways for it : un-secure and secure hook.
+To do it, we need use **Hook** or **SecureHook**.
+Since the normal hook is very simple, the system only care the secure hook part:

-1. When you need replace some functions you could use un-secure hook.
-Normally you can only replaced function defined by the 3rd addons.
-Suppose we have some code defined in the _G like

-        TestLib = {}
-        function TestLib.DoJob()
-            print("TestLib DoJob")
-        end

-        function TestFunc()
-            print("TestFunc")
-        end

-    So we have a global function *TestFunc* and a in table function *TestLib.DoJob*, now let's hook them

-        __Hook__()
-        function TestFunc()
-            print("Hook TestFunc")
-        end

-    Since we don't provide the *target table* and the *target function's name*, the target table should be _G, and the target function would be the same name.
-Now if anyone call the TestFunc, it's result would be

-        Hook TestFunc
-        TestFunc

-    So our hooked function would be called first, then the original function.

-    There is a problem, if you need call the TestFunc also in the module, We don't know which one should be used, so we need hook it with a different name like

-        __Hook__ "TestFunc"
-        function HookTestFunc()
-            print("Hook TestFunc")
-        end

-    Like the `__SysteEvent__`, we can provide the target function's name with the attribute.

-    For the TestLib.DoJob, we need also provide the target table like :

-        __Hook__(TestLib, "DoJob")
-        function Hook_DoJob(...)
-            print("Hook_DoJob")
-        end

-    Or

-        __Hook__(TestLib)
-        function DoJob(...)
-            print("Hook_DoJob")
-        end

-2. Since the un-secure hook can't handle the blz's code, it's normally useless, so we should focus on how to secure hook system's api.

 When you hook the system function, your hook function would be called after the system function.

 Take **ChatEdit_OnEditFocusGained** as an example, it's fired when you press enter and the chat frame's input edit box is shown.

     __SecureHook__()
     function ChatEdit_OnEditFocusGained(self)
         print("Start input text")
     end

 Like the `__Hook__`, also you can do it as

     __SecureHook__ "ChatEdit_OnEditFocusGained"
     function Hook_ChatEdit_OnEditFocusGained(self)
         print("Start input text")
     end

 If we try to hook AuctionFrameTab_OnClick, since it's defined in addon Blizzard_AuctionUI, we can't hook it before the addon is loaded, but it can be simply done with a new attribute :

     __AddonSecureHook__ "Blizzard_AuctionUI"
     function AuctionFrameTab_OnClick(self, button, down, index)
         print("Click " .. self:GetName() .. " Auction tab")
     end

 Or

     __AddonSecureHook__ ("Blizzard_AuctionUI", "AuctionFrameTab_OnClick")
     function Hook_AuctionFrameTab_OnClick(self, button, down, index)
         print("Click " .. self:GetName() .. " Auction tab")
     end

 It would make the system secure hook the target function until the **Blizzard_AuctionUI** is loaded.
 You can open the auction frame and toggle the tabpage to see the result.

 To modify the original code, you need be familiar with them first, you may find the sources in [wow-ui-source](https://github.com/tekkub/wow-ui-source).
 You can use `/fstack` command to know which frame you want modify and then search them in the source.

 ---------------------------------------